Skip to content

 Accumulation Tail

-Returns the tail of an accumulation by removing the first element.
-If the accumulation has zero or one items, it returns an empty accumulation.
-It preserves the accumulation structure expected by other list/accumulation nodes.
+Returns the tail of an accumulation by removing its first element.
+If the accumulation has zero or one element, it returns an empty accumulation.
+The node is defensive: on invalid inputs or errors, it yields an empty accumulation.

 Preview